APP: Anytime Progressive Pruning: Experiments

 \subsubsection{Few shot experiments on Restricted ImageNet}

 In this section, we investigate the performance of APP compared to Anytime OSP and the baseline models on Restricted Balanced ImageNet \cite{robustness,tsipras2018robustness} using various few-shot learning settings.
-We primarily conduct experiments using the following two few-shot settings: \begin{enumerate} \item \textbf{$\alpha = 270$}: For this, we only keep 270 samples per class in the complete dataset which essentially totals to 3780 samples for the complete dataset.
-We test this using two different number of megabatches $|S_B| = 30, 70$ such that each megabatch consists of $|\mathcal{M}_t| = 126, 54$ samples respectively.
-For $|S_B| = 30$, we conduct experiments on both the 224 x 224 and 32 x 32 size versions of the dataset.
-For $|S_B| = 30$, we reduce the mini-batch size of each megabatch $\mathcal{M}_t$ to 64 while for $|S_B| = 70$, we reduce it to 32. \item \textbf{$\alpha = 540$}: For this, we only keep 540 samples per class in the complete dataset which essentially totals to 7560 samples for the complete dataset.
-We test this using three different number of megabatches $|S_B| = 10, 30, 70$ such that each megabatch consists of $|\mathcal{M}_t| = 756, 252, 108$ samples respectively.
+We primarily conduct experiments using the following two few-shot settings. \begin{enumerate} \item \textbf{$\alpha = 270$}: For this, we only keep 270 samples per class in the complete dataset, which essentially totals 3780 samples for the complete dataset.
+We tested this using two different number of megabatches $|S_B| = 30, 70$ such that each megabatch consists of $|\mathcal{M}_t| = 126, 54$ samples, respectively.
+For $|S_B| = 30$, we performed experiments on the 224 x 224 and 32 x 32 sizes of the data set.
+For $|S_B| = 30$, we reduce the minibatch size of each megabatch $\mathcal{M}_t$ to 64 while for $|S_B| = 70$, we reduce it to 32. \item \textbf{$\alpha = 540$}: For this, we only keep 540 samples per class in the complete dataset which essentially totals 7560 samples for the complete dataset.
+We test this using three different number of megabatches $|S_B| = 10, 30, 70$ such that each megabatch consists of $|\mathcal{M}_t| = 756, 252, 108$ samples, respectively.
 For $|S_B| = 70$, we reduce the mini-batch size of each megabatch $\mathcal{M}_t$ to 64. \end{enumerate}

 As reported in Table \ref{table:im32_few}, we observe that APP significantly reduces the generalization gap for each model variant compared to the Anytime OSP and baseline counterparts.
-Excluding $\alpha = 270$ experiments on the 32 x 32 downsampled version of Restricted ImageNet, we observe a decrease in CER compared to the baseline model.
-For example, for $\alpha = 270$ with $|S_B| = 30$ on the 224 x 224 version of Restricted Imagenet, we observe that APP reduces the CER by 5846 compared to baseline, which essentially means that APP correctly classified $\approx 1.5\times$ the test set throughout training on the full stream $S_B$.
+Excluding $\alpha = 270$ with $|S_B| = 70$ experiment on the 32 x 32 downsampled version of restricted ImageNet, we observe a decrease in CER compared to the baseline model.
+For example, for $\alpha = 270$ with $|S_B| = 30$ on the 224 x 224 version of Restricted Imagenet, we observe that APP reduces the CER by 5846 compared to baseline, which essentially means that APP correctly classified $\approx 1.5\times$ the test set throughout the training on the full stream $S_B$.
 We also observe strong notable improvements in test accuracy for anytime OSP models in the $\alpha = 270$ setting, where it records the highest test accuracy in all experiments.